Hedron (HDRN) Price Tops $0.0000

-Hedron (HDRN) traded down 8.4% against the US dollar during the 1-day period ending at 12:00 PM ET on September 7th.
-One Hedron token can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Hedron has a market cap of $7.25 million and approximately $22,654.31 worth of Hedron was traded on exchanges in the last 24 hours.
-During the last week, Hedron has traded down 10.3% against the US dollar.
+Hedron (HDRN) traded 4.5% lower against the dollar during the 24 hour period ending at 17:00 PM E.T. on September 10th.
+Hedron has a market capitalization of $6.27 million and $17,335.23 worth of Hedron was traded on exchanges in the last 24 hours.
+One Hedron token can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Over the last seven days, Hedron has traded 20.2% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.